scraly/developers-conferences-agenda/page/README.md

 ## Production

-There are a GitHub Action available at `.github/workflows/ghpages.yml` which will begin parsing markdown files and combine them into one file named `all-events.json` which then moved to `page/src/misc/all-events.json`.
-Finally, this project directory will begin building with `npm run build` and another GitHub Workflow to push the `build/` directory to GitHub Pages is executed.
+There are GitHub Actions available at `.github/workflows/ghpages.yml` which will:
+1. **Run unit tests** - Ensures all tests pass before deployment
+2. Parse markdown files and combine them into `all-events.json`
+3. Move the JSON file to `page/src/misc/all-events.json`
+4. Build the project with `npm run build`
+5. Deploy the `build/` directory to GitHub Pages

+**Note:** The deployment will fail if any tests fail, ensuring code quality.

 ### Components
 #### YearSelector